classyllama/Wiz/README.markdown

 5. If you are using Zend Server, you will also need to add the path to PHP 5.2 (since Wiz requires PHP 5.2 at the moment).
 On OSX, you would add this to your .bash_profile:
 <br/><code>export WIZ\_PHP\_PATH="/usr/local/zend/bin/php"</code>

+## Magento Scope Code

+By default, Wiz runs inside of the <code>admin</code> scope.
+This is great for most operations.
+However, you may require running Wiz inside of a particular scope.

+You can specify the scope Wiz initializes Magento with by specifying the following options:

+<code>--store [id|code]</code>

+<code>--website [id|code]</code>

+By leaving off the id or scope, Wiz will use the default store or website (passing in a blank code).

 ## What can it do?

 Functionality is being added to Wiz as time allows.
 Currently, Wiz has the following commands.
 Please understand that not all of these commands have been tested on every version.
 Commands that have not been tested or are in beta are noted as such.